-2. Here is an interesting contrast: Whereas Adam and Eve succumbed to sin via the Devil's temptation before they had the sin nature, those in the Kingdom in natural bodies will have the sin nature; and though the Devil and his demons will be bound and cannot tempt, they will be tempted of their own sin nature to sin, and will sin.
+2. Here is an interesting contrast: Whereas Adam and Eve succumbed to sin via the Devil's temptation before they had the sin nature, those in the Kingdom in natural bodies will have the sin nature; and though the Devil and his demons will be bound and cannot tempt, those in their natural bodies will be tempted to sin without demonic temptation, but by virtue of their own sin nature, and will sin.

 3. Assyria is now "primarily Iraq and parts of Syria."
 Fruchtenbaum, Dr. Arnold G. The Footsteps of the Messiah: A Study of the Sequence of Prophetic Events.
 San Antonio: Ariel Ministries, 1982.
 P. 498.

 4. Asherim are idols of the false goddess Asherah.